 Poland has long been on the list of rapidly growing IT markets.
 Following the recent reports, there are more than 400 000 qualified developers in Poland, with an upward trend thanks to high-quality education.
 Software development businesses in Poland currently number about 63000.
 It is also one of the safest countries to launch a business in Eastern Europe since the industry follows EU business regulations.
 That is why more and more tech businesses are embracing the opportunity to engage talented Polish IT specialists, run their companies in Poland and benefit from its stable and promising market.

 However, although software development in Poland is progressing at an unprecedented pace, it is often challenging for a tech company to figure out taxation in Poland.
 The main question is finance — is it worth recruiting a development team or setting up a development company, and how much money can business owners save, considering Polish taxes?
-We at Alcor specialize in IT recruitment services in Eastern Europe, operating predominantly in the Polish IT market.
+We at Alcor specialize in IT recruitment services in Eastern Europe, operating predominantly in the IT industry in Poland.
 Thus, in this article, I’d like to fill you in on the basics of taxation of companies in Poland and give some advice for IT businesses and developers.

 Taxes in Poland for Tech Business

 Tech businesses pay Corporate Income Tax in Poland (CIT).
 The standard tax rate is 19%, but it may vary depending on the company’s revenue.
 However, startups (companies established during the fiscal year) and small businesses (that earn less than 2,000,000 EUR yearly revenue, including the VAT due) may enjoy preferential taxation at the rate of 9%.
 Additionally, in certain cases, a 5% CIT or IP Box tax relief applies to the qualified income generated from specific IP rights.